 Your benefit is based on your final vested account balance at retirement.

 You have a number of distribution options when you retire including taking a monthly lifetime annuity, a lump sum refund, or rolling over your balance to another account.

 You have 180 days to choose a plan.
 To select the Member-Directed Plan, visit the How to Select Your Plan page.

 You direct your investments

 One of the most important features of the Member-Directed Plan is the flexibility you have to make investment decisions suitable for your individual needs.
 You select where your member contribution and a portion of the employer contributions are invested from a group of funds monitored by OPERS investment professionals.

 A portion of your employer contributions are credited to a retiree medical account.

-This account can be used to pay for qualified health, dental and vision care expenses, including premiums for health insurance coverage.
+The vested portion of your RMA can be used for reimbursement of your or your eligible dependent's qualifying medical expenses, such as health, dental and vision care expenses, including premiums for health insurance coverage.

 You can begin to use vested funds from this account when you leave OPERS-covered employment, or when you retire.